 author,dev,emea, configuration nodes in

-/apps/*/config.author.emea.dev/ will be applied, while configuration nodes in
+/apps/*/config.author.emea.dev/ is applied, while configuration nodes in

-/config/author.dev.emea.noldap/ will not be applied.
+/config/author.dev.emea.noldap/ are not applied.

 If multiple configurations for the same PID are applicable, the configuration with the highest number of matching run modes is applied.